 What are the most famous monuments of Paris, France?

 We often take for granted that all our readers should be familiar with the iconic monuments in Paris.
-As I toured with visitors from the Americas, the UK, India or Australia I found out that this was not always the case.
-Of course, everyone knows the Eiffel Tower but not all our clients were able to recognise the Sacré-Cœur or Notre-Dame.
+As I toured with visitors from the Americas, the UK, India and Australia, I discovered this was not always the case.
+Of course, everyone knows the Eiffel Tower, but not all our clients can recognise the Sacré-Cœur or Notre Dame.
 Moreover, some had trouble distinguishing the dome of the Invalides from that of the Panthéon… I hope this little list of the most famous monuments of Paris will help some of you to discover the French capital.
-Please let us know of your favourite Parisian landmarks by commenting below, we’d love to hear from you!
+Please let us know your favourite famous monuments of Paris by commenting below; we’d love to hear from you!

 Bonjour students!

 And if you are a student researching the most famous monuments of Paris, a big welcome!
 You’re in the right place!
-Pick the info you need to feed your essay and don’t forget to click on some of the internal links that will guide you to more info about the monument.
-You’ll also find a mini English-French glossary at the end of the article.
+Pick the info you need to feed your essay, and don’t forget to click on internal links to guide you to more information about the monument.
 And if you’d like to experience our French moments, I invite you to subscribe to our newsletter!

 There is more!

 Want to know more about France outside of Paris?
-Check out this post on the blog The Travel Scribes that describes no less than 21 fantastic landmarks in France!
+Check out this post on The Travel Scribes, which describes no less than 21 fantastic landmarks in France!

+This is one of my favourite sites in Paris.
 The Luxembourg Palace, surrounded by its beautiful gardens, was built in 1617.
-It owes its name to the Duke of Piney-Luxembourg, landlord of a domain which was later acquired by Maria de Medici, widow of the King of France, Henri IV.
-The Italian-born Queen wished to create a residence to remind her of the Pitti Palace as well as establish gardens evoking those of Boboli in Florence.
+It owes its name to the Duke of Piney-Luxembourg, landlord of a domain later acquired by Maria de Medici, widow of the King of France, Henri IV.
+The Italian-born Queen wished to create a residence to remind her of the Pitti Palace and establish gardens evoking those of Boboli in Florence.

-Furthermore, architect Salomon de la Brosse has entrusted with the construction of the palace.
+Furthermore, architect Salomon de la Brosse has been entrusted with the palace’s construction.
 It now houses the French Senate, the upper house of Parliament.
 The palace opens onto a beautiful park, actually one of my favourites in Paris.
 I love coming here in Spring and Autumn.
-If you have kids it also has a brilliant play area.
+If you have kids, it also has a brilliant play area.

 - Visit our page on the Luxembourg Garden.